RachaelMahon/sentencing_capstone/capstone_report.md

 ### Algorithms and Techniques

+To implement this, I followed the below steps:

 1. Data preprocessing and converting of continuous variables
 2. Exploring the data and considering what might be significant features
 3. Validating some theories using correlation matrix